erenon/pipeline/README.md

 ==============

 C++ Pipeline implementation based on [n3534][0].
-This preview is a supplement of a GSoC 2014 proposal to Boost.
+Development of this library is founded by Google in the GSoC 2014 programme.
 The project also have an [example documentation][1], generated using quickbook.
-The [submitted proposal][2] is publicly available to review and comment.

 Example
 -------